awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   - The IV is the [IV](../data-format/message-body.md#iv) specified above.
   - The cipherkey is the derived data key
   - The plaintext is the input [plaintext](#plaintext)
-- [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted by the above encryption.
+- [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag returned by the above encryption.